A great way to get outside, stay active and help others is to volunteer for outdoor non-profits, government organizations and ministries.

 2. A great family affair

 The staff there burns wood all through their long winters.
-When our kids were young teens we started going up every October for a long weekend to spend a day or two helping with their winter wood supply.
+When our kids were young teens we started going up every October for a long weekend to spend a day or two helping process their winter wood supply.

 They started inviting their friends, and before long we had 15 teens and young adults coming with us.